melato/lxops/README.md

 Therefore, I have a personal interest to keep it working and maintain backward compatibility with the lxops configuration file format.
 Nevertheless, I want to simplify it, so changes may happen.
 Some half-baked features may be removed.

 ## configuration file format
 lxops supports multiple configuration file formats.
-There are currently two formats:
+There are currently two supported formats:
-  - lxdops - the same format that lxdops used
+  - lxops-v1 - The latest format.
-  - lxops-v1 - a simpler format with os replaced with ostype, image.
+  - lxdops - the format that lxdops used

 backward compatibility is maintained by using migrators that convert a format to a newer format.
 - "lxdops" files are converted to "lxops-v1" files.